-You can open a Telnet session using Tera Term Pro (can be download from http://download.cnet.com/downloads/0-10062-100-890547.html.)
-Windows Operating Systems include Telnet program as well.
+You can open a Telnet session using other terminal emulation programs like Tera Term Pro (downloadable from the internet), which is a free software for MS-Windows.
+It supports VT100 emulation, Telnet connection and serial port connection.

 Once the Telnet mechanism is decided we can open a session by simply typing the IP address of the iServer, and setting the Port on 2002 for logging into the iServer Configuration page or 2000 for accessing the serial device connected to the iServer's serial port.